 Last year’s WannaCry and Petya malware outbreaks couldn’t breach Windows 10’s latest security defenses, but companies still running outdated and unpatched versions of Windows were vulnerable.
 In this blog post, I’ll look at the key new security features in Windows 10.
-For an even more in depth overview, check out my webinar on the subject here.

 Windows 10 uses hardware virtualization to isolate critical parts of the operating system.
 Virtualization-based security (VBS) runs a secure kernel at a higher trust level (VTL-1) than the NT kernel (VTL-0).
 When Windows executes code and stores data at the higher trust level (VTL-1), the normal NT kernel and user-mode processes cannot directly access the protected code and data.
 Data is transferred between the two trust levels using a set of APIs.